millionhz/cplusplus-notes/README.md

 }
 ```

-The code here is divided into 3 stages:
+### Or the class can be defined and declared separately, the code here is divided into 3 stages:

 -  *Interface*: Usually kept in the header file.